-If the cause of your battery discharging is not apparent (for example, lights left on), you should have it checked.
+If the cause of your battery discharging is not apparent (for example, lights left on), you should have it checked at your Toyota dealer.

 If your engine stalls while driving

 If your engine stalls while driving...

 - Reduce your speed gradually, keeping a straight line.
 Move cautiously off the road to a safe place.

 - 2. Turn on your emergency flashers.

 - 3. Try starting the engine again.